-Table 3 reports the baseline parameter estimates for the hazard model, together with the implied marginal effects of each control variable on the expected dispute duration.17 In column 1 we include only the three key variables - Fragmentation, Complementarity and CAFC - and the year dummies for 1992-2000.
+Table 4 reports the baseline parameter estimates for the hazard model, together with the implied marginal effects of each control variable on the expected dispute duration.
+In column (1) we include only the three key variables - Fragmentation, Complementarity and CAFC - and the year dummies for 1992-2000.
 The results are consistent with the predictions of the model.
-First, the estimated coefficient on fragmentation (α_1) is positive and significant, confirming hypothesis H2: when infringers require access to more fragmented patent rights, disputes are settled faster (higher hazard rate).
+First, the estimated coefficient on fragmentation ( $\alpha_1$ ) is positive and significant, confirming hypothesis H1: when infringers require access to more fragmented patent rights, disputes are settled faster (higher hazard rate).
 A one standard deviation increase in the fragmentation index reduces dispute duration by 22 days.
-Second, stronger complementarity among patents increases the duration of disputes (reduces hazard rate), supporting hypothesis H1.
-The point estimate of α_2 is positive and significant, and implies that a one standard deviation increase in the complementarity index increases duration by 23 days.
+Second, stronger complementarity among patents increases the duration of disputes (reduces hazard rate), supporting hypothesis H2.
+The point estimate of $\alpha_2$ is negative and significant, and implies that a one standard deviation increase in the complementarity index increases duration by 23 days.
 Third, the duration of disputes was sharply reduced by the establishment of the specialized appellate court, CAFC.
-The negative and significant point estimate of α_3 implies that CAFC reduced the average settlement delay by
+The positive and significant point estimate of $\alpha_3$ implies that CAFC reduced the average settlement delay by 6 months.
+This finding supports the hypothesis that the pro-patent bias associated with CAFC reduced the uncertainty over litigation outcomes and damages, thereby facilitating settlement.